Townhouse & Multi‑Dwelling Landscape Documentation NSW

-Townhouse and multi‑dwelling landscape documentation supports Development Application (DA) submission across NSW.
-It defines how the external environment is structured, coordinated and assessed alongside architectural, civil and planning inputs.
+Townhouse and multi‑dwelling landscape documentation supports residential development assessment where the external environment needs to be clearly coordinated across architectural, civil and planning inputs.

-This work typically sits where density increases, site constraints tighten and coordination issues begin to surface between disciplines.
-While the landscape scope itself may be modest, inconsistencies across drawings often become visible during assessment, leading to RFIs, clarification requests or post‑approval redesign.
+These projects often sit where density increases, site constraints tighten and coordination issues become more visible.
+While the landscape scope itself may be modest, inconsistencies between drawings can lead to RFIs, clarification requests or post‑approval redesign.

-Our role is to ensure the landscape design scope reads clearly within the broader DA set, so the landscape plans can be assessed without unnecessary clarification or redesign.
+Our role is to ensure the landscape scope is proportionate, readable and aligned within the broader consultant set, so external works can be assessed without unnecessary assumption or reinterpretation.

 Why landscape documentation matters for townhouse and multi‑dwelling developments

 Townhouse and multi‑dwelling projects are often treated as straightforward from a landscape perspective.
-In practice, they are coordination‑sensitive, particularly where access, private open space, deep soil, services and boundaries intersect.
+In practice, they are coordination‑sensitive.

 Common coordination pressures in townhouse and multi-dwelling DAs

-From experience, coordination issues most commonly arise when:
+From experience, coordination issues most commonly arise when the external works are described differently across consultant drawings

-These issues rarely prevent approval outright, but they frequently generate RFIs, assessment delays or post-approval redesign.
+These issues rarely prevent assessment outright, but they commonly generate RFIs, clarification requests or post‑approval amendments.

 How we approach DA landscape plans for townhouse and multi-dwelling developments

-We approach landscape documentation as part of the overall site system, not as an isolated design package.
+We approach landscape documentation as part of the broader development package, not as an isolated design drawing.

-The aim is clear, coordinated DA landscape plans and drawings that sit comfortably within the documentation set and can be assessed without assumptions, cross-checking or unnecessary clarification.
+The aim is to prepare drawings that are proportionate to the development scale and can be assessed without excessive cross‑checking, assumptions or clarification.

 Landscape documentation within the Development Application